siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-the-impact-of-artificial-general-intelligence-on-cybersecurity.md

 ---

 As we stand on the cusp of a new era in artificial intelligence, the potential development of Artificial General Intelligence (AGI) looms on the horizon.
 This advancement promises to revolutionize numerous fields, and cybersecurity is no exception.
-In this blog post, we'll explore the profound implications AGI could have on the future of cybersecurity, examining both the opportunities and challenges it presents.
+In this article, we'll explore the profound implications AGI could have on the future of cybersecurity, examining both the opportunities and challenges it presents.